-With the first of our Assessment Centres in 2017 just around the corner, we have put together some key advice for candidates preparing for this stage.
-We’re looking for individuals who are passionate about supporting vulnerable children across our five regional locations.
+We have put together some key advice for candidates preparing for the assessment centre.
+We’re looking for individuals who are passionate about supporting vulnerable children across all of our regions.
 Places for the programme are in high demand and we want to give you the best possible chance to succeed.

 1. Motivation – Make clear your reasons for applying and why you want to become a child protection social worker through the Frontline programme.
 We need to see your motivation and passion come through.

 2. Relax and be yourself – Successful candidates show their authenticity in the different activities.
 We try and create a friendly atmosphere on the day, so try and make the most of the opportunity and don’t put yourself under too much pressure – just be yourself!

 3. Use it as a learning experience – The Assessment Centre provides a chance to find out more about what the job entails.
 The day includes activities you would participate in as a social worker so it’s a real chance for you to find out more about the programme and your future career.

 4. Our competencies – For each of the activities you will be assessed according to our competencies.
 Prior to the day, you may want to go through each activity and anticipate which competencies we are most likely to asses in each activity and what you can do to demonstrate these.
 For example, you might like to consider what good communication looks like during the group exercise, or think about an example where you have demonstrated leadership skills that you can talk about during the interview.